devosc/midare/README.md

 ## Demo Middleware Application

-A demo middleware application using a middleware pattern and php arrays for the request and response.
+A demo middleware application using php arrays for the request and response.

 ```php
 php -S localhost:8000 -t public